betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

     - Help teams collaborate more effectively.

+### I am working on a scientific software project and have done a lot of coding to build reusable, open-source code.
+Can this program provide support for my continued work on this (code/application/tool)?

+While any idea may be submitted, we cannot guaranteed that this kind of idea would be competitive.
+The BSSw Fellowship Program focuses on fostering and promoting practices, processes, and tools to improve developer productivity and software sustainability of scientific codes.
+The application includes the proposal of a funded activity that promotes better scientific software.
+While candidates often are developing software as part of their broader scope of work, the BSSw Fellowship Program is not intended to support ongoing software development.

 ### Do you expect fellows to attend events or meetings?

 We encourage fellows to attend the [Exascale Computing Project Annual Meeting](http://www.ecpannualmeeting.com), to be held during the week of January 14, 2019 in Houston, TX.